bohraz/Arch/docs/concepts.md

 ## Machines

 ### Defining Machines
-As mentioned earlier, there are two ways to define a machine during creation: with a dictionary or with a file hierarchy.
+There are two ways to define a machine during creation: with a dictionary or with a file hierarchy.
 #### Dictionary
 ```lua title="Dictionary.lua"
 local myMachineDefinition = {